Does genital cosmetic surgery damage the hymen?

 Do Genital Aesthetic Procedures Damage the Hymen?

-The vast majority of genital aesthetic procedures do not damage the hymen.
-This is mainly because these procedures are performed on the outer part of the vaginal entrance or on superficial tissues.
+Most genital aesthetic procedures do not damage the hymen.
+The main reason for this is that these procedures are performed on the outer parts of the vagina or on superficial tissues.

-In particular, labiaplasty, outer labia aesthetics, and laser treatments are carried out in areas that are anatomically distant from the hymen.
+Specifically, labiaplasty, outer labia aesthetics, and laser applications are performed anatomically away from the hymen.

 Does Labiaplasty Damage the Hymen?

-Labiaplasty is a procedure performed to reshape the inner labia.
-The inner labia are located outside the hymen.
+Labiaplasty is a procedure aimed at reshaping the inner labia.
+The inner labia are located on the outside of the hymen.

-For this reason, labiaplasty performed by an experienced physician does not damage the hymen.
-The procedure is carried out without entering the vagina and is limited to superficial tissues.
+Therefore, labioplasty performed by an experienced physician does not damage the hymen.
+The procedure is performed on the superficial tissues without entering the vagina.

-Relationship Between Outer Labia Aesthetics and the Hymen
+Outer Labia Aesthetic and Its Relation to the Hymen

-Outer labia aesthetics is performed entirely on the external genital area and has no anatomical contact with the hymen.
+Outer labia aesthetics is a procedure that is performed entirely on the outer part of the vagina.
+It has no anatomical contact with the hymen.

 Therefore, aesthetic procedures on the outer labia do not affect the hymen.